 The major professional development initiatives are as follows: mentoring, FISH!
-Philosophy professional learning, Fun Friends/ Friends for Life Social/Emotional Program, Pedagogical Framework: Art and Science of Teaching, YUMI Deadly Maths, Growth Mindset, Mindfulness, Money Smart, Functional Behaviour, STRIVE Vocabulary Development, The Teaching of Reading and Data Analysis.
-The total funds expended on teacher professional development in 2016 were \$30668.66.
+Philosophy professional learning, Zones of Regulation, Pedagogical Framework: Art and Science of Teaching, The Big Six of Reading, YUMI Deadly Maths, Functional Behaviour, Positive Behaviour for Learning (PBL), STRIVE Vocabulary Development and Data Analysis.
+The total funds expended on teacher professional development in 2017 were \$23,453.95

 100% of staff have participated in a variety of professional development (both compulsory and non-compulsory).